 - A copy of your airline ticket or an electronic ticket

 - The official letter of acceptance from the host university (sent to you by Asia Exchange at the latest one month before the start of the semester).
-A visa request document (in Thai) for students going to Prince of Songkla University.
+A visa request document is also provided by the host university.

 - A letter of recommendation from your home institution (the original, signed version) or, if you’ve already graduated, a verified copy of your degree certificate.
 Here is an example of a letter of recommendation.
 The recommendation letter can be informal and quite different from our example.